 Antonia coaches on both writing and delivery of your poems – she’s a slam champion herself amongst other poetry achievements (see below.)
 Reasonable fees.
 Contact her at spokenwordparis AT gmail.com or ask her any Monday at SpokenWord.

 Antonia Alexandra Klimenko trained as an actress at the American Conservatory Theater in San Francisco.
 She was first introduced on the BBC and to the literary world by the legendary Tambimuttu of Poetry London–-publisher of T.S.
 Eliot, Henry Miller and Bob Dylan, to name a few.
 After his death, it was his friend the late great Kathleen Raine who took an interest in her writing and encouraged her to publish.
 Although her manuscript was orphaned upon “Tambi” s passing, her poems and correspondence have been included in his Special Collections at Northwestern University.
 A former San Francisco Poetry Slam Champion and devotee of Spoken Word, she has read and performed at various venues including S.F.’s renowned Purple Onion and The Intersection for the Arts.
 Her sold-out one-woman show Where the Blue Begins was presented in conjunction with Sonoma’s performing art series Women on the Edge.
-More recently she has presented her work at Shakespeare & Company, participated in three présentations hosted by Three Rooms Press as well as performed at 100 Thousand Poets for Change here in Paris.
+More recently she has presented her work at Shakespeare & Company, participated in four présentations hosted by Three Rooms Press as well as performed at 100 Thousand Poets for Change here in Paris.
 She also placed second in the 2015 Poetry Slam hosted by Paris Lit Up.
-Klimenko’s works are widely published in journals and anthologies,among them.
-CounterPunch, The Original Van Gogh’s Ear Anthology, Big Bridge, Levure Litteraire, Knot Magazine, Iodine Poetry Journal, The Bastille, Strangers in Paris—New Writing Inspired by the City of Light, Paris Lit Up, Vox Populi, Ink Sweat and Tears, The Criterion International Literary Journal, Occupy Poetry (in which she is distinguished as an American Poet) and Maintenant: Journal of Contemporary Dada Writing and Art archived at the Smithsonian Institution in Washington D.C and in New York’s Museum of Modern Art.
+Klimenko’s works are widely published in journals and anthologies–among them: XXI Century World Literature (in which she represents France) The Poet”s Quest for God, CounterPunch, The Original Van Gogh’s Ear Anthology, The Rumpus, Writing for Peace, Big Bridge, Levure Litteraire, Knot Magazine, Iodine Poetry Journal, Literary Orphans, The Opiate, The Bastille, Strangers in Paris—New Writing Inspired by the City of Light, Paris Lit Up, Vox Populi, Occupy Poetry (in which she is distinguished as an American Poet) and Maintenant: Journal of Contemporary Dada Writing and Art archived at the Smithsonian Institution in Washington D.C and in New York’s Museum of Modern Art.